jr-cologne/db-class/README.md

 ## Contributing

 Feel free to contribute to this project!
-It would be awesome for me if somebody contributes to it.

-So don't be shy and start coding!
-If you want to make sure that I like your idea, you can contact me by an Issue.

-But if you decide to contribute to this project, keep in mind that finally, it is my choice to merge your Pull Request or not, so also be prepared for a negative decision.
+Any kind of contribution is highly appreciated.

+In case you have any questions regarding your contribution, do not hesitate to open an Issue.

 ## Versioning